PyconUK/2017.pyconuk.org/pages/accommodation.md

 Please note that the hotel has five floors **but does not have a lift**.
 It's **not** suitable for people with reduced mobility.

+#### Clayton

+[Clayton Hotel](https://www.claytonhotelcardiff.com/) is very close to the station, and about 15 minutes' walk from City Hall.

 #### Travelodge Hotels

 There are several [Travelodge hotels](https://www.travelodge.co.uk) in Cardiff, including one very close to City Hall